tdbgamer/atlanta_fp_rust/PITCHME.md

     // Value may either be None, or a Some(string) let foo = get_value();

-    match foo {
+    // Use pattern matching to extract the value from the enum match foo {
         Some(val) => { println!("{}", val); },
         None => { println!("No value!"); },